cltk/cltk/docs/classical_latin.rst

    This sentence tokenizer appears to work well, though it was trained on a small training set of ~12K words  (Cicero's *Catilinarians*).

 .. note::
    The files within `~/cltk/cltk/tokenizers/` are copied from the `CLTK repository dedicated to Latin language sentence tokenization <https://github.com/kylepjohnson/cltk_latin_sentence_tokenizer>`_.
-See this for more about to improve this training set.
+See this for more about improving this training set.

-To create a training set, based off a file in which each line begins a new sentece, try the following from within `~/cltk/cltk/tokenizers/`.
+To create a training set, based off a file in which each line begins a new sentence, try the following from within `~/cltk/cltk/tokenizers/`.

 .. code-block:: python